JeremiahKaren/35percent.github.io/_posts/2020-02-08-biscuit-factory-is-back.md

 This time there are 140 homes proposed at social rent equivalent.
 Under Southwark's local plan we shold get c 380 proper s/rent, based on units.

 (Another) non-viable development.
-Whatever confidence there might be in viability undermined by hugh disparity in figures - in 2017 planning application £189m loss (Grosvnor); £10m profit (Southwark; now £xm (not agreed by GLA?).
-Review?
+Whatever confidence there might be in viability undermined by hugh disparity in figures - in 2017 planning application £189m loss (Grosvnor); £101m profit (Southwark; now Grosvenor claim the profit will be £13m (not agreed by GLA?).
+This falls below Grosvenor own profit target of xxx% IRR and so classes the develoment as  non-viable.
+Does it qualify for the fast track?
+(H6) Review?
+Yes - Stage 2 report.
+This is justification for an affordable housing offer that still does not meet Southwark's policy requirements (adopted or emerging).

 Officer's report 5 working days, hearing 21 Feb